anikwai/CCNA-200-301/Section: 1.0 Network Fundamentals/1.1 Explain the role and function of network components/Switches.md

 A Cisco IOS router also uses ARP to discover the layer 2 addresses of other devices on the same network.
 However, the commands to see the arp cache are slightly different than on a Windows or Linux computer.

+Summary
+- Primary job of a switch is to forward and filter L2 frames to destination MAC addresses
+- Learning by looking at the frame header source MAC addresses and interface then dynamically build its CAM table with the mappings